 A manufacturer has a legal responsibility to create products that are safe to use (provided the user follows the instructions.)
 If a product is poorly made or fails to perform in the way it should, this can result in an injury leaving them open to a product liability claim.

 For example, if a car airbag fails to go off properly during an accident then this makes a strong case for product liability.
 Using unsafe chemicals, such a lead, in certain products can also result in TBIs if the user exposes themselves to them for too long.
 In this case, it may also be possible to sue a company.

 To make a strong case, it’s a good idea to have a brain injury lawyer on your side.
 They know the area inside and out and will be able to advise on the best type of legal action to take.

 You should also make sure to collect as much evidence during and after your injury to back up the case.
 Brain injury laws will support your claim but a case won’t succeed without evidence.
-For help collecting yours or if you have any questions on making your claim, get in touch with an experienced lawyer today!
+For help collecting yours or if you have any questions on making your claim, get in touch with an experienced lawyer from Dan Pruitt Injury Law Firm today!